Contributing to Scrapy¶

 There are many ways to contribute to Scrapy.
 Here are some of them:

 - Blog about Scrapy.
 Tell the world how you’re using Scrapy.
 This will help newcomers with more examples and will help the Scrapy project to increase its visibility.

 - Report bugs and request features in the issue tracker, trying to follow the guidelines detailed in Reporting bugs below.

 - Submit patches for new functionalities and/or bug fixes.
 Please read Writing patches and Submitting patches below for details on how to write and submit a patch.

 - Join the Scrapy subreddit and share your ideas on how to improve Scrapy.
 We’re always open to suggestions.

 Please report security issues only to email@example.com.
 This is a private list only open to trusted Scrapy developers, and its archives are not public.

-Well-written bug reports are very helpful, so keep in mind the following guidelines when reporting a new bug.
+Well-written bug reports are very helpful, so keep in mind the following guidelines when you’re going to report a new bug.

 - check the FAQ first to see if your issue is addressed in a well-known question

-- check the open issues to see if it has already been reported.
+- check the open issues to see if the issue has already been reported.
 If it has, don’t dismiss the report, but check the ticket history and comments.
 If you have additional useful information, please leave a comment, or consider sending a pull request with a fix.